tezos-checker/checker/docs/spec/functional_spec.rst

 Checker is not authorized as an operator for the sender's cfmm token, if the desired amount of kit cannot be bought, or if the deadline has passed.

+**Before calling:**
+  * In all cases, you will need to ensure that Checker is authorized in the cfmm token's FA2 contract as an operator.
+  * For ``collateral_type=tez``, wctez is used as the cfmm token.
+Please refer to the wctez documentation for depositing ctez and getting wctez tokens: [:ref:`Mint tokens`].

 ``buy_kit: (pair (pair nat nat) timestamp)``

 +---------------+-----------------------+-------------------------------------------------------------------------+